kelvinlongchun/repodb/README.md

 ## Delete Data

 If you want to delete the data in the repository, use function `repodb.data[dataName].delete()`.
-It will deleted the JSON file in the repository.
+It will delete the JSON file in the repository.
 Please note that it is an async/await function.

 ```ts
 await students.delete();